Youth Volunteer Vacations

 Our Youth Volunteer Summer Vacations are opportunities for youth ages 14-18 to spend a week outdoors building and maintaining hiking trails in a safe, teamwork-oriented environment throughout the state.
 Learn more about the details and schedule.

-- A crew is comprised of 10 teens and 2 adult crew leaders
+- A crew is typically comprised of 10 teens and 2 adult crew leaders

 - 1 week camping & working on trails in Washington state